- What is bacterial meningitis?

 Severe pneumococcal infections are more common in developing countries.
 Like meningococcus, pneumococcus can cause meningitis and septicemia, but many people carry it harmlessly in their noses and throats, and infections can only happen if the bacteria breach the immune system.

 Meningitis caused by pneumococcus can be more severe than that caused by meningococcus, and is associated with somewhat higher mortality.
 However, vaccines against pneumococcal meningitis are available.
-Worried that your or someone you know may have bacterial meningitis?
-You can do a free symptom assessment with Ada at any time.
+If you are worried that your or someone you know may have bacterial meningitis, you can do a free symptom assessment with Ada at any time.

 Diagnosing bacterial meningitis